leeroybrun/chrome-shazify/README.md

 grunt bundle
 ```

-### Disclaimer

-Some parts of the code are really messy.
-This should be cleaned in the next version (0.3.0).

 ### Roadmap for 0.2.0

-- Add analytics
-	- Try
 - Show info about new version and how to report bugs, when the ext has been updated
-- Replace "export" by "sync" in all extention texts

 ### Roadmap for 0.3.0